-- A. Whether the teacher has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - B. Whether the teacher is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived. - C. Whether the teacher is teaching in the field of discipline of the certification of the teacher. - D. Whether the parent's child is provided services by paraprofessionals and, if so, their qualifications.
+- A. Whether the teacher(s) have met the State qualification and licensing criteria for the grade levels and subject areas they are teaching; - B. Whether the teacher(s) is teaching under any emergency or provisional status in which the State requirements have been waived; - C. The undergraduate major of the teacher(s) and the area of study and any certificates for any graduate degrees earned; and - D. The qualifications of any paraprofessional(s) providing services to their child(ren).